weilaiprft/ibm-content-navigator-samples/eclipsePlugin/README.md

    The reason is that the ant script is running in a different JVM than the eclipse workspace.

    Fix: In Ant build configuration, goto the JRE tab and change to use the same JRE as the workspace. this issue will be    resolved.
+   - in eclipse, right click buildTools.xml
+   - Run As -> Ant Build ... (note the ...)
+   - pick JRE tab
+   - check Run in the same JRE as the workspace

 6. In destination path,please unzip icnplugins.zip file,and get the com.ibm.ecm.icn.plugin.jar file